ysyk2021/improving-your-communication-with-ai-techniques-and-strategies-for-clarity-and-connection-with/src/chapter-4-3.md

-# Machine Learning-Powered Virtual Assistants for Language Translation and Interpretation

 Machine learning-powered virtual assistants can provide highly effective support for language translation and interpretation, particularly in multilingual or global business settings.
 In this chapter, we will explore the benefits of using machine learning-powered virtual assistants for language translation and interpretation.